scc416/currency-converter/README.md

 This file contains:

 - the list of dependencies (node libraries that the executable code (and development code) needs)
-- dev-dependencies: node libraries only needed by development tools
 - scripts: Define the in-project shortcut commands

 ## Credits